ampheul/GlucoseGuardian/README.md

 ```

 ### Report Maker
 The user is able to make a graphical report of medical records.
-This medical record includes glucose readings and insulin administered including time.
+This medical record includes glucose readings
+and insulin administered measured over time.
 To see a demonstration of this run:

 ```c++
 make ReportMakerTest.run
 ```

 ### Insulin Calculator
 Glucose Guardian is able to automatically determine the correct insulin or glucagon to administer
 based on age, weight, height, carb intake, exercise level, diurnal pattern, and time of sleep.
 The test will prompt you for these while running: